lisamurphy788/mytaxfreeshopping/README.md

  #### Images
 - I created mytaxfreeshopping logo from Canva.
-- All of the images used were from pixels and i they are mostly airport setting images to keep with the theme of travel.
+- All of the images used were from pixels and they are mostly airport setting images to keep with the theme of travel.
-- Any icons i used were taken from fontawesome.
+- Any icons I used were taken from fontawesome.
 - List of images:
 1. **Hero image** - used on the homepage.
-Image of a large shopping centre showing people in all the different areas.
+Image of a large shopping center showing people in all the different areas.
 The image is clean and crisp.
-It is light colors so i could use a dark text with it for good contract.
+It has light colors so I could use a dark text with it for good contrast.
 2. **About image** - used on the about page.
 Image of a guy in an airport.
 The majority of what the user needs to do is in the airport so a lot of my images come from there.
 The image shows the man from a distance by the windows on his phone.
-We want our customers like this in a calm area of the airport completing their claim from their phone.
+We want our customers like this in a calm area of the airport to complete their claim from their phone.
 3. **How it works** includes a picture of a lady smiling holding a ballon.
-My Tax Free shoppin wants all their customers to be smiling.
-There were also icons taken from fontawesom in this section.
+My Tax Free shopping wants all their customers to be smiling and feeling good.
+There were also icons taken from fontawesome in this section.
-4. **FAQ image** - two airoplanes in the sky.
-Good use of color from the sky that blends well agains the purple.
+4. **FAQ image** - two airplanes in the sky.
+Good use of color from the sky that blends well against the purple.
-5. **Contact image** - The cliffs of Moher image is used a lot in marketing and advertising and the majority of tourists visiting ireland would visit here so they would have some recognition.
+5. **Contact image** - The cliffs of Moher image is used a lot in marketing and advertising and the majority of tourists visiting Ireland would visit here so they would have some recognition.

 ### Wireframes
-The wireframes were designed using figma.
+The wireframes were designed using Figma.
 My wireframes can be found here:

 [Desktop](readmeimages/wireframesdesktop.pdf)